fhiso/tsc-governance/board/by-laws-board.md

 ### 22.3 Revisions to the Articles of Incorporation

-a.
-A proposal to amend may be made either by:
-    i.
-Petition by a minimum of twenty percent (20%) of the Voting Membership of FHISO, in writing, filed with the Chair. ii.
-Petition by a minimum of fifty-one percent (51%) of the Board of Directors of FHISO, in writing, filed with the Chair.
-b.
-All proposals will be referred to an Articles of Incorporation
-    Review Committee, chaired by the Secretary, which shall be responsible for a timely investigation of the petition.
-The review committee shall obtain advice, as appropriate, and make the results of its investigation and its recommendations available to the Membership.
-c.
-At least thirty (30) days in advance of the Annual General Meeting
-    or other special meeting called by the Chair in which the balloting is to be conducted, the Secretary shall give notice of a proposed amendment to be voted on by the Membership.
-Such notice will include the proposed amendment, in final form, together with the required administrative ballot and details of the balloting procedures.
-d.
-The proposed amendment shall pass if a two-thirds (2/3) majority of
-    those participating in the balloting vote in favor of the amendment.
+The Articles of Incorporation may only be amended by a Special Resolution.
 The amendment shall be effective as of the earliest date so permitted by the laws of the State of Arizona.

 Article 23: Severability
 ------------------------